OpenBB-finance/OpenBB/discordbot/README.md

 3. Click 'Create a new app'
 4. Go to the 'Settings' page, and then find Config Vars
 5. Add GT_DISCORD_BOT_TOKEN and GT_IMGUR_CLIENT_ID with their associated values
+6. Go to the repository:https://github.com/GamestonkTerminal/GamestonkTerminal and fork it if you have not already done so
-4. On the 'Deploy' page select Github as the deployment method
+7. On the 'Deploy' page select Github as the deployment method
+8. Select 'enable automatic deploys' if you would like for the server to update every time you update your fork
+9. Go to the 'Resources' tab and turn on the worker

 ## Discord Configs